kunigami/kunigami.github.io/blog/_posts/2023-12-21-holomorphic-functions.md

 </proof>

+## Conclusion

+In this post we learned about holomorphic functions.
+Despire the scary name, their definition is relatively simple: functions that are differentiable everywhere in their domain.

+The similarity between complex differential with the ordinary differential hides an important difference, which has to do on how the "delta" approximates the limit.
+For the complex one, the limit must exist no matter how the delta $h$ tends to 0.

+We also saw an equivalence between functions that satisfy the Cauchy-Riemann equations and holomorphic functions.
+In a way this lets us define complex differentiation in terms of ordinary partial differentiation.

 ## Related Posts

 [The Basel Problem]({{blog}}/2023/03/14/basel-problem.html).
 In that post we relied on the fact that $\sin x$ is an entire functions (a special type of holomorphic functions) to prove that: